R65.2 - Severe sepsis

-Version 2023
+Version 2024

 No Valid Principal Dx

-Status: Not Valid for Submission
+Not Valid for Submission

-Code Classification:
+Code Classification

-• Symptoms, signs and abnormal clinical and laboratory findings, not elsewhere classified (R00–R99)
+• Symptoms, signs and abnormal clinical and laboratory findings, not elsewhere classified

-• General symptoms and signs (R50-R69)
+• General symptoms and signs

-R65.2 is a non-specific and non-billable ICD-10 code code, consider using a code with a higher level of specificity for a diagnosis of severe sepsis.
-The code is not specific and is NOT valid for the year 2023 for the submission of HIPAA-covered transactions.
+R65.2 is a non-specific and non-billable diagnosis code code, consider using a code with a higher level of specificity for a diagnosis of severe sepsis.
+The code is not specific and is NOT valid for the year 2024 for the submission of HIPAA-covered transactions.
 Category or Header define the heading of a category of codes that may be further subdivided by the use of 4th, 5th, 6th or 7th characters.

 According to ICD-10-CM guidelines this code should not to be used as a principal diagnosis code when a related definitive diagnosis has been established.

-Specific Coding for Severe sepsis
+Specific Coding Applicable to Severe sepsis

-• BILLABLE CODE - Use R65.20 for Severe sepsis without septic shock
+• Use R65.20 for Severe sepsis without septic shock - BILLABLE CODE

-• BILLABLE CODE - Use R65.21 for Severe sepsis with septic shock
+• Use R65.21 for Severe sepsis with septic shock - BILLABLE CODE

 Tabular List of Diseases and Injuries

-The Tabular List of Diseases and Injuries is a list of ICD-10 codes, organized "head to toe" into chapters and sections with coding notes and guidance for inclusions, exclusions, descriptions and more.
-The following references are applicable to this diagnosis code:
+The following annotation back-references are applicable to this diagnosis code.
+The Tabular List of Diseases and Injuries is a list of ICD-10-CM codes, organized "head to toe" into chapters and sections with coding notes and guidance for inclusions, exclusions, descriptions and more.

 Inclusion Terms